Dai-Wenhan/dai-wenhan.github.io/AGII23/AGII23.md

 _Spring 2023, at Peking University._

-**Readme**: This semester I host the office hour seminar on _Algebraic Geometry II_.
+**Readme:** This semester I host the office hour seminar on _Algebraic Geometry II_.
 This page is dedicated to updating my comments and notes for [Zhiyu Tian](http://faculty.bicmr.pku.edu.cn/~tianzhiyu/index.html)'s course.
 Some comments may particularly record the questions raised by some students during office hours; other notes of mine would closely refer to Grothendieck's EGA and SGA.

+**Prerequisites:** This course requires a (possibly superficial) understanding to fundamentals of scheme theory and sheaf theory.
+It would be sufficient if one had finished the course _Algebraic Geometry I_ or read about, for example, Chapter II of Hartshorne's textbook.
+See this [exam problems collection](./AGII23/pre-exam.pdf) (Algebraic Geometry I, 2022 Fall) to test yourself.

 ### The Directory